mdillondc/fzf/README.md

    - In Neovim with `fv`
 3. Search file contents with `fsz`
 4. Kill processes with `fk`
+5. Launch applications with `fl`
-5. Run `fh` for more options than listed in README.md (`fh` will always be more up-to-date than README.md)
+6. Run `fh` for more options than listed in README.md (`fh` will always be more up-to-date than README.md)

 Run `fh` to view all available commands and shortcuts.